 Raven Washington's passion for the medical field stems from her childhood.
 When nurses provided in-home care for her grandmother, Washington helped.
 "I always knew that I wanted to be in the medical field.
 Whether it was being a nurse or being in an office setting, I already had an idea of what I wanted to do," Washington said.

-After high school, Washington turned to Thomas Nelson Community College to take the first steps toward her dream career.
+After high school, Washington turned to Virginia Peninsula Community College to take the first steps toward her dream career.
 She completed a pre-nursing career studies certificate in 2016 and is now pursuing an Associate of Applied Science in Administrative Support Technology with specialization in Medical Office Administration.
-Poised to graduate in 2018, she plans to pursue a Bachelor’s degree in Health Services Administration at Old Dominion University.
-“Thomas Nelson, as a community college, helps prepare students for academic success prior to transferring over to a four-year college … It also creates a great learning environment for students who prefer smaller [class sizes] and face-to-face interaction with their professors,” Washington said.
+Poised to graduate in 2018, she plans to pursue a Bachelor's degree in Health Services Administration at Old Dominion University.
+"Virginia Peninsula, as a community college, helps prepare students for academic success prior to transferring over to a four-year college … It also creates a great learning environment for students who prefer smaller [class sizes] and face-to-face interaction with their professors," Washington said.